Introduction to Listverse

 I would recommend this site for a writer that wants to have fun with a project from time to time and get some extra money.
 If you're tired of writing articles like “Best Time to Change the AC’s Filter” (the bread and butter for many freelancers), you might enjoy the challenge that Listverse offers.

 All that considered, I probably wouldn’t recommend Listverse to new freelancers.
 This site will just throw a distraction into the mix while you're learning how to find reliable clients that pay well.
 You need a job, not a hobby.

-To answer the question in the title of this review, Listverse doesn't make my top 10 recommendations for writers getting paid, but it is worth checking out.
+To answer the question in the title of this review, Listverse doesn't make my top 10 recommendations for writers getting paid.
 I also did reviews of Contently and iWriter recently, but wasn't that impressed with what they offered.
 So far, I haven't really found a great place for reliable writing gigs.

 As a writer, you have an in-demand talent that can be used to earn you TONS of money online.
 You can earn money freelance writing, for sure, but it's still just trading dollars for hours.
 Personally, I recommend starting your own website!
 Information is the currency of the internet, so why not leverage your talents to build yourself a serious online income!
 Learn how to create your own blog-style website and make money through advertising.